CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/README.md

 Many questions come up around the subject of multi-accounting and sustainability.
 This is not an issue because the economics of the game cannot distinguish between a single player who has 10 accounts, compared to 10 players each with a single account.

-Compared to a free-to-play model, SKILL needs to be spent in order to earn SKILL.
+Compared to a free-to-play model, $XWeapon needs to be spent in order to earn $XWeapon.
 Actions are time gated by stamina, so earnings are proportional to investment and having multiple accounts does not give any unfair advantage.
 Bots are prohibited, so a single user must still manage all of their accounts.

 Players are free to reinvest into the game to increase their earning potential as stated by the developers.